-In the discipline of economics, PPE students study how wealth is created or human potential squandered, how we make choices based on expected costs and benefits and how markets coordinate these choices through fluctuating prices.
+In the discipline of economics, PPE students study how wealth is created, or not created, or human potential squandered, how we make choices based on expected costs and benefits and how markets coordinate these choices through fluctuating prices.
 Students learn how markets efficiently coordinate information through the price system and learn how government sets the rules for markets, in some cases promoting prosperity and in other cases hindering beneficial market interactions of both buyer and seller.
 In Microeconomics, students learn about specialization and trade, supply and demand, consumer and producer surplus, and competitive and uncompetitive market structures.
 In Macroeconomics, students study the causes and consequences of recessions, financial crises, unemployment, and inflation as well as prosperity and long-run growth.
 In Economic Thought and Practice, students examine how the major economic ideas that have influenced economic systems, policies, and popular understanding are put into practice.
 In elective courses, students can study the history of economic thought, the economics of government decision-making, globalization, and economic development.

 - Upon completion of the PPE program, graduates will: - I.A.
-(Politics) Comprehend the theoretical foundations of the modern political project by distinguishing and articulating different theories of modern liberalism and their respective consequences. - I.B.
-(Politics) Comprehend the theoretical foundations of the modern political project by demonstrating Constitutional literacy and understanding competing schools of constitutional interpretation and their consequences. - II.A.
-(Philosophy) Know the development of the history of philosophy and its relation to Christianity. - II.B.
+(Politics) Comprehend the theoretical foundations of the modern political project by distinguishing and articulating different theories of modern liberalism and their respective consequences. - o I.B.
+(Politics) Comprehend the theoretical foundations of the modern political project by demonstrating Constitutional literacy and understanding competing schools of constitutional interpretation and their consequences. - o II.A.
+(Philosophy) Know the development of the history of philosophy and its relation to Christianity. - o II.B.
 (Philosophy) Be competent with the conceptual tools, writing styles, and reasoning methods appropriate to philosophy. - III.A.
-(Economics) Demonstrate a solid grounding in both the theory of economics and its application by articulating key concepts and models from microeconomics and macroeconomics (i.e. opportunity cost, marginal analysis, national income accounting, etc.). - III.B.
+(Economics) Demonstrate a solid grounding in both the theory of economics and its application by articulating key concepts and models from microeconomics and macroeconomics (i.e. - opportunity cost, marginal analysis, national income accounting, etc.). - o III.B.
 (Economics) Demonstrate a solid grounding in both the theory of economics and its application by demonstrating ability to analyze public policy issues using economic tools and models.

-Politics, Philosophy, and Economics Program Map 2020-2021
+The King's College NYC Bachelor of Arts Degree in Politics, Philosophy, and Economics Program Map 2021-2022